RocketChat/developer-docs/apps-engine/fundamentals-of-apps/scheduler-api.md

 ## How it works

 The Scheduler API gives apps the possibility of creating tasks that will run in a defined schedule.
-It can me a one time event or a recurring task.
+It can be a one time event or a recurring task.
 It uses [agenda.js](https://github.com/agenda/agenda) as backend, so [schedule syntax](https://github.com/agenda/human-interval) and internal processes are all according to its documentation.

 Detailed documentation on the API can be found at the [Apps Engine's docs](https://rocketchat.github.io/Rocket.Chat.Apps-engine/modules/scheduler.html).